AminKhorramii/Blog/content/posts/why-i-built-a-query-tool-and-why-you-might-actually-use-it.md

+---
-# Why I Built a Query Tool (And Why You Might Actually Use It)
+title: 'Why I Built a Query Tool (And Why You Might Actually Use It)'
+date: '2025-04-04'
+excerpt: 'I got tired of uploading CSV files to query them locally, so I built a tool that runs SQL directly in your browser.'
+---

 ![demo_picture](/public/images/demo_picture.png)
 So I had these 1GB+ CSV files sitting on my laptop, and I just wanted to run a couple of SQL queries on them.
 Simple, right? **Wrong.**